karlvr/empire-state/README.md

 export default wrapComponent(MyTextField)
 ```

-Note that the last line use's Changeling's [HOC](https://reactjs.org/docs/higher-order-components.html) to
+The last line above uses Changeling's [HOC](https://reactjs.org/docs/higher-order-components.html) to
-wrap `MyTextField`, which accepts props `value` and `onChange`, to instead export a component that accepts
+wrap `MyTextField`, which accepts props `value` and `onChange`, to create a component that instead accepts
-props `changeling` and `changeable`.
+props `controller` and `prop`.

 It can then be used like `<Input>` in the examples above, as in: